ThatXliner/fall-syntax/README.md

 **How can I contribute?**

 A: Either ~~complain about the colors~~ professionally critique the theme in the issues or send a pull request for some different colors/arrangements.
-I'll merge it if I like it!
+I'll merge it if I like it! **Some languages may be poorly syntax highlighted.** If you use those languages, feel free to complain in the issues or send a pull request!

 ## Credits